 The mysterious sinking of MS München

-On December 12/13 night, 1984, the Greek Panamax freighter Marion received a distress call in the form of SOS code from a huge German carrier named MS München, which was sailing in the North Atlantic.
+But, just three hours later, the Greek Panamax freighter Marion received a distress call in the form of an SOS code from a huge German carrier named MS München, which was sailing in the North Atlantic.
 Marion relayed the message to the Soviet freighter Marya Yermolova and the German tug boat Titan.
 Automatic emergency signals were also received by multiple radio stations starting at 04:43.

 No further calls were recorded after 07:34.